opendroid-project/docs/wiki/Crave_Rules.md

 - ***Do not use make clean or rm -rf out***.
 This slows down the queue because a 15 to 30 min incremental build becomes a full 3-4 hours build from scratch.
 - ***Do not abuse --clean needlessly***.
 Use only if there is a legitimate need and contact a queue moderator through the official chats when in doubt.
 This is done for the same reasons as the above rule.
 - ***Do not make a folder and sync inside that to avoid conflicts*** (like `cd folder; repo sync`)
+- ***Private repos***.
+Do not help users set up cloning from private repos because this goes against the "foss" in foss.crave.io.

 ## Community Guidelines
 - ***Read the wiki, and make an effort to fix your problems before asking***.
 This gives you enough context to help us help you.